Hyundai N: Nürburgring 24-hour endurance race record (2007–)

-In 2007, a privately entered Schumann Motorsport Hyundai Coupé driven by the Schumann brothers alongside Peter Cate and Christian Hohenadel caught the attention of Seoul by winning the SP4 class and finishing 13th overall (of 230 starters) at the gruelling Nürburgring 24 hours race.
+In 2007, a privately entered Schumann Motorsport Hyundai Coupé driven by the Schumann brothers alongside Peter Cate and Christian Hohenadel caught the attention of Seoul by winning the SP4 class and finishing 13th overall (of 230 starters) at the grueling Nürburgring 24-hour race.
 Much later, Schumann Motorsport began participating in the Nürburgring 24-hour race using second-generation i30 vehicles.
 The information obtained from this modified vehicle allowed the durability of the powertrain, suspension, and other key components to be tested prior to the mass production of the first i30 N model.

 By April 2017, the final i30 N prototype was already participating in the competition.
 By this time, Hyundai Motor Company independently started participating in the Nürburgring 24-hour endurance race using its WRT W Racing team.
 This allowed engineers from the Namyang Research Institute in Korea to do the final testing of the i30 N on the race track itself.

 For 2018, Hyundai Motor's two i30 N cars took second and fourth place in the TCR class and 58th overall.
 Of the 150 cars that entered the race that year, only 106 were able to complete the race, including the two i30 N cars.

 In 2019, Hyundai Motor North America (HMA) introduced the Veloster N TCR at the Detroit Auto Show.
 The new model entered the competition that same year along with the i30 N TCR and the i30 Fastback N. The Veloster N TCR managed to place 45th overall and 2nd in the TCR class, while the i30 N TCR took first place in the TCR class.

 By 2020, Hyundai Motor Company entered three vehicles: the Veloster N TCR, the i30 Fastback N, and the i30 N TCR, achieving the best overall placement so far, even after the event was interrupted for 8 hours due to heavy rain.

-In 2021 season, Hyundai participated with the Elantra N TCR, the i30 N TCR, and the i20 N in the SP2T class.
+In the 2021 season, Hyundai participated with the Elantra N TCR, the i30 N TCR, and the i20 N in the SP2T class.
 The Elantra N TCR finished first in class and 32nd overall, the i30 N TCR finished 2nd in the TCR class and 33rd overall, while the i20 won the SP2T class, finishing 89th overall.